 Next Generation Application Architectures

-For next generation application architectures built with microservices, DevOps methodologies and Kubernetes orchestration, the infrastructure underlying the applications may be provisioned and scaled in an automated manner using APIs referred to as “Infrastructure as code”.
+For next-generation application architectures built with microservices, DevOps methodologies, and Kubernetes orchestration, the infrastructure underlying the applications may be provisioned and scaled in an automated manner using APIs referred to as “Infrastructure as code”.

-Regardless of the consumption mechanism or resource location, vCommander adds significant value by providing IT visibility and many application governance capabilities across both traditional and cloud native applications.
+Regardless of the consumption mechanism or resource location, vCommander adds significant value by providing IT visibility and many application governance capabilities across both traditional and cloud-native applications.